-- Go for a beer al fresco (Hamburg style) and enjoy the atmosphere at Spielbudenplatz.
+- Go for a beer al fresco (Hamburg style) and enjoy the atmosphere at the Spielbudenplatz.

-- Get a history lesson on all things Hamburg at Museum für Hamburgische Geschichte.
+- Get a history lesson on all things Hamburg at the Museum für Hamburgische Geschichte.

 - Admire the grand architecture of the Landgericht (Courthouse).

-- Relax at the tranquil Alter Elb Park and take a selfie with the Bismarck statue.
+- Relax at the tranquil Alter Elb Park and check out the Bismarck statue.

 - Visit the Russian Orthodox Church of the Holy.
 John of Kronstadt.

 - Enjoy a spot of park-and-botanical garden fun at Planten un Blomen – complete with Tropengewächshäuser (tropical greenhouses).